MalloryMable/AoC/README.md

 Splits instructions between 2 people and tracks tne number of houses tackled colaberatively taking turns to execute movements.

-Day 4
+**Day 4**

+NOTE: This tool takes an argument of the starting condition and NOT a file.
+Although the default ./file.txt still works if no arguments are called
-A brute force method of cracking an MD5 hash given some starting condition
+A brute force method of cracking an MD5 hash given some required number of digits in base 16.

 Part 1

-Finds the value for a hash that produces 5 leading zeros(~1 min)
+Finds the value for a hash that produces 5 leading zeros(~1 min).

 Part 2

-Finds the value for a has that produces 6 leading zeros(~15 min)
+Finds the value for a has that produces 6 leading zeros(~15 min).